ZettaScaleLabs/zenoh-ffi-workspace/README.md

 ### Solution 2: Workspace Integration

-Add the crate to your workspace and patch it locally:
+Add the crate to your workspace and substitute the original "zenoh-ffi-workspace" with a local version:

 1. Clone the repository: